Brooklyn Grandparent’s Rights Lawyer

 • Drug abuse in the home where the child resides.

 • If one parent is deemed unfit and the other one is not willing to stay with the child.

 While these are valid reasons, the courts may also grant joint custody to other relatives who may want to care for the child.
 For a court to rule in favor of the grandparents, they have to have had a good and active relationship with the children prior to the custody petition.
 If for instance, the children were living with their grandparent, then this makes a good case.
 In some cases, the court may provide that the children have to live with the grandparents for at least one year before custody is granted.

 Custody rights after the custodial parent has died

 In the event of the death of a custodial parent, the courts will try to get the other parent to assume full custody.
 If they are unwilling or unfit, the court can consider close relatives including grandparents.
-In such instances, the courts will determine the relatives that serve the best interest of the child.
+In such instances, the courts will determine the relatives that serve the interest of the child.
 Several factors can work in favor of the grandparents.

 • The custodial parent and the children were residing with their grandparents.
 In this case, the stability factor favors the grandparents.

 • The custodial parent named the grandparents as guardians in a will.